 The fight against Caldina.
 She specializes in hypnotism and puppeteering, forcing Hikaru and Umi to attack Fuu.
 Fuu tries to snap them out of it and ends up binding them with a spell, but then she begs them to dodge because Caldina turns the magic on her.
 Eventually Fuu is able to attack Caldina herself, which breaks it.

-The Final Battle against Princess Emeraude is like this.
-The girls are attacked by her Superempowered Evil Side while seeing flashes of the form that they already know.
-Emeraude is in there somewhere, but she implores them to kill her now—as she summoned them to do in the first place—before she's so lost in grief and rage that she prays for Cephiro's destruction.
+The Final Battle against the fully awakened Princess Emeraude is like this.
+The girls are attacked by her Superpowered Evil Side that was born from the Knigths killing her Bodyguard Crush Zagato thinking he was keeping her prisioner, while seeing flashes of the form that they already know.
+Emeraude is in there somewhere, but she implores them to kill her now —as she summoned them to do in the first place, this being the reason why Zagato fought them—before she's so lost in grief and rage that she begins openly praying for Cephiro's destruction.
 Massive emotional trauma ensues.

 In the Marvel universe, even the characters know this.
 And they know not to bother trying it with victims of the Puppet Master because they're not being mind controlled, they're being body controlled and that's different.